The Millionaire Fastlane by MJ DeMarco: Book Review & Summary

-There is nothing wrong with getting rich slow, and you will achieve your financial freedom by the time reaching retirement age.
-Like most of us think, we need to constantly work harder to get a good grade at university, which gives us a chance to receive a higher salary package from the job.
+There is nothing wrong with getting rich slowly, and you will achieve your financial freedom by the time reaching retirement age.
+Like most of us think, we need to constantly work harder to get good grades at university, which gives us a chance to receive a higher salary package from the job.
 As a result, we use the money to max in (401K) and invest in the stock market.

 It’s a slow lane to wealth because you can’t get rich quickly just to find clipped coupons and invest in a mutual fund.
 It’s because you can’t rely on some things that you can’t control as it’s a complete waste of your energy.
-Thus, it takes a longer time to achieve financial independence by following the get rich slow approach, which you can retire rich by reaching the age of 60 or in a wealth chair.
+Thus, it takes a longer time to achieve financial independence by following the get-rich-slow approach, in which you can retire rich by reaching the age of 60 or in a wealth chair.

-The 90s answer changed MJ’s life as he figured out to the millionaire fast lane that has got to do with proper plan and a talent.
+The 90s answer changed MJ’s life as he figured out to the millionaire fast lane has got to do with a proper plan and talent.

 3. Part 2: ” Wealth is not a road, but a road trip”